michaeljohns2/CommunityTable/README.md

 __Barriers__ _What would stop them from visiting, choosing and using the website/service._ Distrust or it does not meet their needs. _What would annoy them as they use it?_ If the services are inconsistent or not taking their needs into consideration.

-__Quote__ _We’ll know we’ve done a good job when this persona tells us:_ "The baskets and neighborhood meals have given me hope and something to look forward to on a regular basis.
-I feel connected and valued."
+__Quote__ _We’ll know we’ve done a good job when this persona tells us:_

+> The baskets and neighborhood meals have given me hope and something to look forward to on a regular basis.
+I feel connected and valued.

 ### Linda (Community Member)